-360 Systems has 37 years experience manufacturing equipment for television broadcast and industries that require elevated reliability.
-We have over 30,000 hard disk products in service around the world.
-We understand quality and reliability, and protecting your stored content.
+360 Systems has 39 years experience manufacturing equipment for television broadcast and other industries that require elevated reliability.
+With more than 30,000 hard disk products in service around the world, we understand quality, reliability, and protecting your stored content.